Jen0821/Distributed-GameOfLife/README.md

 ## 📈 Performance and Scalability

-The distributed architecture is optimized for **horizontal scaling**.
+The distributed architecture is optimised for **horizontal scaling**.
 Benchmarks were conducted on a 20-core Linux machine using a $512 \times 512$ grid over 1000 turns.

   * **Network Overhead:** Initially, running time **significantly increased** compared to the single-machine parallel implementation due to the time loss caused by calling remote Workers (network latency).
   * **Scaling Proof:** As the number of Workers increased, the running time for completing the Life Game **significantly decreased**, confirming the effectiveness of horizontal distribution.